 Aren’t the colours just fabulous?
 The blue, the pink, the brown, it just fits together.
 And the little picots on the edging are just so pretty.
 Brown can be a really harsh colour but this shade, combined with the other brighter colours is perfect.
 It’s on my must-make-list!

-That rounds up the blogposts for this year.
-I’m busy working on projects for 2017 as well and lots on those exciting projects in the new year, so stick around and don’t be a stranger!
+That rounds up the blog posts for this year.
+I’m busy working on projects for 2017 as well and lots of those exciting projects in the new year, so stick around and don’t be a stranger!